FrostMiser/Frostica-Adventure-Bot/README.md

 * Require tools for mining and chopping trees, which can be upgraded and wear out when used.
 * Underground map
 * Temperatures, time of day, seasons
+* Set a maximum inventory size and add ways to upgrade the size (bags, increase base size).